-The next step is to estimate LDEV charging annual energy demand, which is determined by LDEV: 1) quantity as just described; 2) driving distance; and 3) fuel efficiency.
-The Canadian Vehicle Survey shows that an Ontario car on average is driven about 16,000 km per year.
-Natural Resources Canada manages a database of vehicle fuel efficiency including LDEVs.
-Based on data of dozens of LDEV models, an average of 0.2 KWh per km is estimated and used in the 2021 APO demand forecast.
-With calculated LDEV charging annual energy demand, LDEV charging hourly profiles are applied to arrive at the LDEV charging hourly energy demand forecast.
+The next step is to estimate EV charging energy demand, which is the product of EV quantity, driving distance, and fuel efficiency.
+Canadian Vehicle Survey shows that an average car in Ontario drives about 16,000 km per year.
+There is a wide range of fuel efficiency of EV as impacted by factors like vehicle size, driving conditions, and weather conditions.
+The Natural Resources Canada manages a database of vehicle fuel efficiency including EV.
+Based on data of dozens of EV models, the average 0.2 KWh per km is estimated and used in the APO forecast.
+In addition, the charger efficiency is assumed as 85%.
+The annual charging demand of LDEV is estimated as 6.2 TWh by 2030 and 26.1 TWh by 2043.